jbustamante35/configstore/winryrockbell/dots/.config/nvim/bundle/YouCompleteMe/README.md

     **Download the latest version of `libclang`**.
 Clang is an open-source compiler that can compile C-family languages.
 The `libclang` library it provides is used to power the YCM semantic completion engine for those languages.
-YCM is designed to work with libclang version 3.9 or higher.
+YCM is designed to work with libclang version 7.0.0 or higher.

+    In addition to `libclang`, YCM also supports an **experimental** [clangd][]-based completer.
+You can download the latest version of [clangd] [] from [llvm.org releases][clang-download].
+Follow Step 4 to learn how to tell YCM where to find clangd binary.
+Please note that YCM is designed to work with [clangd][] version 7.0.0 or higher.

-    You can use the system libclang _only if you are sure it is version 3.9 or higher_, otherwise don't.
+    You can use the system libclang or clangd _only if you are sure it is version 7.0.0 or higher_, otherwise don't.
 Even if it is, we recommend using the [official binaries from llvm.org][clang-download] if at all possible.
     Make sure you download the correct archive file for your OS.

-    We **STRONGLY recommend AGAINST use** of the system libclang instead of the upstream compiled binaries.
+    We **STRONGLY recommend AGAINST use** of the system libclang or clangd instead of the upstream compiled binaries.
 Random things may break.
-Save yourself the hassle and use the upstream pre-built libclang.
+Save yourself the hassle and use the upstream pre-built libclang or clangd.

 4.  **Compile the `ycm_core` library** that YCM needs.
 This library is the C++ engine that YCM uses to get fast completions.